natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Running the Model
 =================

 The Hydropower model maps the water yield, water consumption, energy produced by water yield and corresponding energy value over the landscape.
 This model is structured as a toolkit which has three tools.
 The first tool, Water Yield, calculates the surface water yield and actual evapotranspiration across the landscape.
 This output feeds into the next portion of the model, the Water Scarcity tool, which calculates water consumption, supply and realized supply, which is yield minus consumption.
-The third tool, Valuation, calculates energy production and the value of that energy, as it can be attributed to sub-basins on the watershed of interest.
+The third tool, Valuation, calculates energy production and the value of that energy, as it can be attributed to subwatersheds on the watershed of interest.

 By running the tool, three folders will automatically be created in your workspace (you will have the opportunity to define this file path), "Intermediate", where temporary files are written, and which is deleted after each tool run; "Service", where results that show environmental services are saved; and "Output", where non-service biophysical results are saved.
 Before running the Hydropower Model, make sure that the InVEST toolbox has been added to your ArcMap document, as described in the **Getting Started** chapter of this manual.
 Second, make sure that you have prepared the required input data files according to the specifications in Data Needs.